locomotivemtl/charcoal-slim/README.md

 ### Coding Style

-The charcoal-cache module follows the Charcoal coding-style:
+The charcoal-slim module follows the Charcoal coding-style:

 -   [_PSR-4_][psr-4], autoloading is therefore provided by _Composer_.
 -   [_PSR-12_][psr-12]